Cancel an IRN

 "remarks": "Duplicate IRN — invoice was registered twice."

-}reasonCode is the IRP reason:
+}reasonCode is NIC's cancellation reason:

 | Value | Reason |